mctechnologiesventures/cordova-plugin-health/README.md

 }, successCallback, errorCallback)
 ```

-- startDate: {type: Date}, start date from which to get data
+- startDate: start date from which to get data
-- endDate: {type: Date}, end data to which to get the data
+- endDate: end data to which to get the data
-- dataType: {type: String}, the data type to be queried (see below for supported data types)
+- dataType: the data type to be queried (see below for supported data types)
-- bucket: {type: String}, if specified, aggregation is grouped an array of "buckets" (windows of time), supported values are: 'hour', 'day', 'week', 'month', 'year'
+- bucket: if specified, aggregation is grouped an array of "buckets" (windows of time), supported values are: 'hour', 'day', 'week', 'month', 'year'
-- includeCalsAndDist: {type: boolean}, optional, only used for activity, adds 2 additional fields, calories (kcal) and distance (m) for each detected activity. **Warning**: access to calories and distance must have been granted!
+- filterOutUserInput: optional, filters out user-entered activities if set to true (only works on iOS)
-- successCallback: {type: function(data)}, called if all OK, data contains the result of the query, see below for returned data types.
+- successCallback: called if all OK, argument contains the result of the query, see below for returned data types.
 If no buckets is specified, the result is an object.
 If a bucketing strategy is specified, the result is an array.
-- errorCallback: {type: function(err)}, called if something went wrong, err contains a textual description of the problem
+- errorCallback: called if something went wrong, argument contains a textual description of the problem
-- filtered: {type: boolean}, optional, filters out user-entered activities if set to true (only works on iOS for aggregated query)

 Not all data types are supported for aggregated queries.